yosh-401-advanced-javascript/seattle-javascript-401d31/frontend/class-29-angular-directives/README.md

 ## Resources
 * Skim [diretive components]
+* Read [form guide]

 ## Learning Objectives
 * students will understand the functions of angular directives
 * students will be able to identify use cases for angular's built in diretives
+* students will be able to modify the view based on angulars form validation classes

 ## Overview
 * Directives are markers on a DOM element that tells angular's HTML compiler to attach behavior to that DOM element